-No radar mast is shown yet, but will be positioned with thought give to the solar panel layout.
+No radar mast is shown yet but will be positioned with thought given to the solar panel layout.
 The solar panels are the standard size, 1956 x 992mm so it should be an affordable proposition to fit 16 panels for a yield of at least 5 kWh.

 A gyro stabilizer has been positioned in the workshop, under a bolt-on access panel in the cockpit sole above for easy installation/servicing removal.
 Of course, fin stabilization would fit as well, positioned in line with the washing machine.